ETHAN'S STORY - OUR 26 WEEKER

-The journey began in January 2012 when my son was unexpectedly born prematurely at 26+2 weeks.
-Like many NICU parents we suddenly found ourselves in a world far different from what we had imagined life with our newborn would be.
-Instead of bringing Ethan home our days and weeks were filled with oxygen stats, cares, tube feeds and counting every gram in weight he managed to gain.
+Our journey began in January 2012 when my son Ethan was born prematurely.
+Like most NICU parents we suddenly found ourselves in a world far different from what we had imagined life with our newborn would be.
+Instead of bringing home a healthy baby, our days were filled with oxygen stats, cares, tube feeds and celebrating every weight gain - even when it was just a few grams.

-At 8 weeks old he was finally off CPAP and put onto high flow instead, another big step forward.
-It was great to get rid of the huge CPAP tubes that covered his face and I'm sure he hated the large nasal prongs that it came with.
-Slowly he graduated through the stages - had a nasal gastric tube instead of an oral one, transferred to a SCBU unit closer to home, moved onto low flow oxygen, and one at a time the monitoring decreased.
-I found it very difficult when he was taken off all the monitors, you get used to relying on them so much and keeping a close eye out whenever an alarm sounds.
-For weeks afterwards I would check him constantly just to be sure he was still breathing!
+Slowly he graduated through the stages - replacing his oral feeding tube with a nasal gastric tube, transferring to a SCBU unit closer to home, moving onto low flow oxygen, and one at a time the monitoring decreased.
+I found it very difficult when he was taken off all the monitors, you get used to relying on them so much and listening out for the different alarm sounds.
+For weeks afterwards I would look at him constantly to be sure he was still breathing.

 Ethan came home in mid April, two weeks before his due date and weighing just on 3kg.
-He needed low flow oxygen for the first few months to help him cope over winter, but has now been checked and discharged by all his specialists.
-Ethan is still very little for his age but we are lucky to now have a happy, healthy and very active four and a half year old.
+He needed low flow oxygen for the first few months to help him cope over winter, but has now been discharged by all his specialists.
+Ethan is still very little for his age but we are lucky to now have a happy and healthy (and did I mention very active??!!) six year old.

-When Ethan reached 2047grams (4lbs, 8oz) at 6 1/2 weeks old he was able to be moved into a cot, a huge milestone and a day I'll never forget.
-For me the chance to put our little baby in some clothes made the whole experience of having him in NICU a bit better, he was a step closer to coming home and being more like a "proper" newborn.
-The nurse found me four layers of clothing to dress him in to make sure he was warm enough and they were huge on him.
-He was a big ball of clothes with his little arms and legs sticking out the ends, it was a bit funny to us but he didn't look very impressed!
+When Ethan was 6 1/2 weeks old he graduated from the incubator to a heated cot, a huge milestone and a day I'll never forget.
+For me the chance to finally dress our baby made the whole NICU experience a little better, he was a step closer to coming home and being more like a "proper" newborn.
+The nurse found me four layers of clothing to dress him in to make sure he was warm enough and they were massive, he was a big ball of clothes with his little arms and legs sticking out the ends!

-Most of the clothes available in the NICU were closer to newborn size so from then on I would sort through the box of available clothes to find the littlest of the items.
-The over-sized clothing hid the monitor leads but emphasised how tiny our little baby still was, and I quickly realised that finding outfits in his size was going to be a challenge.
+Most of the clothes in our unit were closer to newborn size, the over-sized clothing hid his monitor leads but really emphasised how tiny our baby was.
+We were able to bring in our own clothes for Ethan to wear but I quickly figured out that finding outfits was going to be a challenge.

-Most parents-to-be start to buy and organise what they require for a newborn a bit in advance, but with a premature baby all your plans disappear.
-Nothing can really prepare you for a baby which turns up so much earlier than expected!
+Nothing really prepares you for a baby which turns up weeks or months early, all those plans to shop before baby arrives are gone!
 Ethan was still wearing Prem sized clothes for over a month after arriving home, and as he was on oxygen it was far easier to put him in clothes that opened down the front.
-The stories I’ve heard from other parents who have resorted to buying dolls clothes made me realise that there should be a better option available.
+The stories I’ve heard from other parents who have resorted to buying dolls clothes made me realise that there needed to be a better option.

-I thought it would be great if there was a place where new parents can look in their own time to easily find a range of properly fitting clothes for their little baby, or where proud Grandparents, Aunties and Uncles could get a special gift to celebrate the birth of a premature baby.
+I thought it would be incredible if new parents could look in their own time and easily find a range of properly fitting clothes for their little baby, or proud Grandparents, Aunties and Uncles could get a special gift to celebrate the birth of a premature baby.
 After two years and countless late nights researching and planning, Small Babies was formed.
-We've now got a huge range of products just for prems, with NICU Journals, Premmie Milestone Cards and more to help other prem babies and their families through their time in hospital.
+We've now got a huge range of products just for prems, with NICU Journals, Premmie Milestone Cards and more to help other preterm babies and their families through their time in hospital to home.